Examining Google’s “People Also View” Results in AI Tools (SGE) While Browsing from Search & Discover

 Sometimes new features pop in:

-Sometimes, you’ll see dropdowns first with questions that look similar to Things to know or People also ask:
+Sometimes, you’ll see dropdowns first with questions that look similar to Things to know⇗ or People also ask⇗:

-It’s called “People also view,” and I haven’t seen much information about it yet:
+It’s called People also view, and I still haven’t seen much information about it:

-People also view isn’t new to SGE while browsing; it’s been a Google app feature for 5+ years.
-(We’ll dive into its history more below.)
+It’s been a Google app feature for 5+ years.
+(We’ll dive into its history more below.
+I also recently found a new piece to the puzzle!)

 That’ll be fun when it comes to attributing organic traffic in reporting. 😉